argilla-io/argilla/README.md

 # read in dataset, assuming its a dataset for token classification
 dataset = rg.read_datasets(dataset, task="TokenClassification")

-# log the dataset to the Rubrix web app
+# log the dataset to the Argilla web app
 rg.log(dataset_rg, "gutenberg_spacy-ner")

 # load dataset from json